gra-vel/covid-pichincha/README.md

 ![](casos_quito_urb_norm.png)

 In the rural area, the same heatmaps suggest that the situation is less severe.
-Cases over 100 are located only in 8 parts of the rural area, being Calderon and Conocoto the most affected locations.
-The number of cases in several parts of the city are in the single digit range.
+Calderon and Conocoto are the most affected locations.
+The number of cases in several parts of the city are under 100.

 ![](casos_quito_rur_gen.png)